chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The helper uses MapDataContext and event creation APIs not available in this SDK; use SimpleDataContext/TestActionEvent instead.", "PROJECT NOTE": "In action tests, prefer com.intellij.openapi.actionSystem.impl.SimpleDataContext and com.intellij.testFramework.TestActionEvent over MapDataContext; call action.update(event) before actionPerformed.", "NEW INSTRUCTION": "WHEN creating AnAction test event THEN use TestActionEvent with SimpleDataContext instead of MapDataContext"
 }

+[2025-12-23 11:29] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Intention offered where it must be unavailable", "ROOT CAUSE": "IntroduceParameterObjectTarget.find returns the function for caret inside function body, enabling availability.", "PROJECT NOTE": "Limit availability in src/main/kotlin/.../IntroduceParameterObjectTarget.kt to function name, parameter list (including annotations), return annotation, or call sites; exclude general function body.", "NEW INSTRUCTION": "WHEN caret is inside function body (not name/params/return) THEN return null in find" }

+[2025-12-23 11:31] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Action unexpectedly available in function body", "ROOT CAUSE": "The availability finder returns a target for carets inside a function body, so isAvailable() stays true where it should be false.", "PROJECT NOTE": "Tighten IntroduceParameterObjectTarget.find/isAvailable (src/main/.../IntroduceParameterObjectTarget.kt) to only allow function header (name/parameters/return annotation) or explicit call sites, not arbitrary body elements.", "NEW INSTRUCTION": "WHEN caret is inside function body block THEN return false from isAvailable" }